 Sony Open betting tips & predictions – the Sony Open is the first full-field event of the calendar year.
 The tournament is contested at Waialae Country Club in Honolulu, Hawaii.
 The course has hosted the event since its modern-day inception as the Hawaiian Open in 1965.
 Sony took over as title sponsor in 1999.

-Last year, Patton Kizzire finished T15 in Kapalua the week before winning his second PGA Tour title at the Sony Open.
-In 2017, Justin Thomas won the Tournament of Champions the week before capturing the Sony Open.
+Last year, Matt Kuchar finished T19 in the Tournament of Champions before going on to win the Sony Open.
+In 2018, Patton Kizzire finished T15 in Kapalua the week before winning his second PGA Tour title at the Sony Open.
+2017 saw Justin Thomas win the Tournament of Champions the week before capturing the Sony Open.
 Ernie Els matched this feat in 2003.
 In 2016, Fabian Gomez, finished T6 the week before and the 2015 Sony Open winner, Jimmy Walker, finished runner-up in Kapalua.

 Waialae Country Club was designed by Seth Raynor and opened for play in 1927.
 The 7,044 yard Par 70 is tight and features small Bermuda greens.
 Length off the tee takes second place to accuracy around Waialae.